 Unsung Hero Award (Non-Clinical)

-These awards are for two individuals who are recognised as going above and beyond the requirements of their ‘day jobs’ in pursuit of high quality service user care and / or the delivery of an excellent level of support to their colleagues / teams.
+This is one of two awards for individuals who are recognised as going above and beyond the requirements of their ‘day jobs’ in pursuit of high quality service user care and / or the delivery of an excellent level of support to their colleagues / teams.

 These are the people known by their colleagues as committed and passionate, who go about their job in a professional manner, giving their support generously to those around them and who will often be the last people to broadcast their successes.

-Value: The Trust value most relevant to this award is Respectfully:
+The Trust value most relevant to this award is Respectfully

 These individuals value everyone’s unique experiences and always see things from their perspective.
 They are always welcoming, take time to care and are professional and effective in their approach.

 - Regularly goes the extra mile in providing high quality care to service users

 - Is friendly and welcoming and values everyone

 - Always provides high levels of support to their colleagues

 - Acts as the foundation of their team and are always the first person to volunteer their services